aon3d/covid-face-shield/README.md

 ### Frame Removal

 How to remove the part from the build platform.
-Proceed following the aformentioned [handling(#handling) guidelines.
+Proceed following the aformentioned [handling](#handling) guidelines.

 - Lower the bed and move the toolhead so you can access the parts easily. **The parts and machines might be hot!**
 - Remove the skirt (single outline of material).